ShreyanshShakya/Weather-Prediction/README.md

 # The Architecture

- 1. Data Source (Kaggle): The original 90GB dataset of historical weather data for over 6,000 Indian cities, hosted on Kaggle.
+ 1. Data Source ([Kaggle](https://www.kaggle.com/datasets/mukeshdevrath007/indian-5000-cities-weather-data): The original 90GB dataset of historical  weather data for over 6,000 Indian cities, hosted on Kaggle.

- 2. The Model Factory (Kaggle Notebook): A robust Python pipeline
- that runs on Kaggle's free compute.
+ 2. The Model Factory (Kaggle Notebook): A robust Python pipeline  that runs on Kaggle's free compute.
 It automatically:

    - Discovers all city data files.